Difficult Loved Ones

 Most difficult behaviors are driven by defenses.
 They are self-protective strategies to avoid harm and to get one’s needs met.
 We can draw lines from basic biological defenses to more elaborate psychological structures.
 Fight, flight, and freeze translate into things like arrogance, criticism, rage, inflation, grandiosity, withdrawal, anxiety, isolation, shame, collapse, depression, inadequacy.

-When someone is more aware of the ways we don’t measure up when they are in our company (even if they conceal these judgements), we contract and close up around them.
+When we're with someone who is focused on the ways we don’t measure up (even if they conceal these judgements), we contract and close up around them.
 We cling to our defenses.

 It is tragic really, because the people who love us the most, often cause us the most pain.
 They think they will help us suffer less by pointing out our shortcomings and giving advice on how to improve.
 But this approach reinforces our defenses that keep us stuck.
 Often people may have learned that voicing their judgements doesn’t help, so they keep quiet, but we feel their judgements nonetheless.